chasm/resources/code/encoding-decoding/README.md

 128  64  32  16   8   4   2   1
 ```

-great. so what's the difference between 1 and 0? the value of the bit (either 1 or 0) is a multiplier. it determines whether we add that bit's associated power of 2 to our resultant number. if we get a 1, we add that number. if we get a zero, we exclude it from the sum.
+great. so what's the difference between 1 and 0?

+the value of the bit (either 1 or 0) is a multiplier. it determines whether we add that bit's associated power of 2 to our resultant number. if we get a 1, we add that number. if we get a zero, we exclude it from the sum.

-let's use the following binary sequence as an example:
+let's use the following binary integer as an example:

 ```
 10010010